|

 meet Mondays September to May.

-Croydon and District Branch RSCDS, originally the East Surrey - West Kent Branch, Croydon branch run classes for beginners, intermediates and returners on Fridays and an advanced group on Wednesdays.
-They also run a Scottish dance ball in April.
+Croydon and District Branch RSCDS, originally the East Surrey - West Kent Branch, run classes on Fridays 7:30-10.

 RSCDS London Branch

-are the South East Hertfordshire Scottish Dance Society.
+a new branch founded in 2020, includes the old South East Herts Scottish Dance Society.

-MacLennan Scottish Group, based in London, are available to perform demonstrations of Scottish dances and highland dances such as the sword dance.
-Follow our link to the MacLennan Scottish Group web site for more information.
+MacLennan Scottish Group, based in London, are available to perform demonstrations of Scottish dance and highland dance such as the sword dance.

 SERTA South-East Region Teachers' Association

-SERTA supports teaching and teachers of Scottish country dancing, particularly in south-east England, and runs workshops.
+SERTA supports teachers and the teaching of Scottish country dancing with courses and workshops.

 About Dances and Dancing